 This binary nature of sequential stock screening is considered a weakness by some because a stock may be disqualified early on that would otherwise prove to be excellent given the overall screen (given the upcoming filters that will occur on the screen).

-Initial Investment Universe - The Starting Point of a Stock Screen
+The Initial Investment Universe is the Starting Point for Sequential Stock Screening

 The starting point of a stock screen is the initial investment universe - this is simply the totality of stocks that will enter the filtering system.
 Usually, an investment universe is comprised of publicly traded equities on the NYSE and the NASDAQ.

 It is possible to include stocks that aren't traded on exchanges, but this isn't recommended for new investors or those new to stock screening as this can add complexity and can hinder liquidity.

 Screen Criteria - What to Look at in Sequential Stock Screening

 You can literally look at almost anything in a stock screen - there really is not set requirement.
 Things such as

 can all be looked at in stock screens.
 There are many sequential stock screening strategies out there but they are beyond the scope of the current discussion.